-Three Cubans are accused of human trafficking after it was discovered that they were transporting more than two dozen undocumented immigrants, mostly Chinese, who arrived by boat on the shores of Florida and were found in Coral Gables, according to authorities.
+Three Cubans are accused of human trafficking after it was discovered that they were transporting more than two dozen undocumented immigrants, mostly Chinese, who arrived by boat on the coast of Florida and were found in Coral Gables, according to authorities.

 The citizen recorded a video of the incident with his cell phone and showed it to a Coral Gables police officer to alert him.

-Detentions and conditions in vehicles
+Detentions and conditions in the vehicles

-In the operation, the agents found that the U-Haul truck, driven by Villares, was transporting 22 undocumented immigrants.
+In the operation, agents found that the U-Haul truck, driven by Villares, was transporting 22 undocumented immigrants.

 The vehicle had its windows covered with cardboard boxes in an apparent attempt to hide the passengers.

-The operation was the result of collaboration between the Coral Gables Police, the Florida Department of Law Enforcement, U.S. Customs and Border Protection, and the Department of Homeland Security.
+The operation was the result of a collaboration between the Coral Gables Police, the Florida Department of Law Enforcement, U.S. Customs and Border Protection, and the Department of Homeland Security.

 Statements from those involved